miriamposner/digital_storytelling_adobe_premiere/digital_storytelling_with_adobe_premiere_pro.md

 If you'd like, you can experiment with the other effects to see them in action.
 You can reset each item by clicking on the reset arrow just to the right of the keyframe controls.

-You can read more about effects [here](https://helpx.adobe.com/premiere-pro/using/adding-navigating-setting-keyframes.html) (rel=undefined target=undefined).
+You can read more about effects [here](https://helpx.adobe.com/premiere-pro/using/adding-navigating-setting-keyframes.html).

 # 17 Add a title (1)